Supersymmetry

 AUTHORS

 Xabier Cid Vidal, PhD in experimental Particle Physics for Santiago University (USC).
 Research Fellow in experimental Particle Physics at CERN from January 2013 to Decembre 2015.
-He was until 2022 linked to the Department of Particle Physics of the USC as a "Juan de La Cierva" and "Ramon y Cajal" fellow (Spanish Postdoctoral Senior Grants), and he is currently Associate Professor in that Department.(ORCID).
+He was until 2022 linked to the Department of Particle Physics of the USC as a "Juan de La Cierva", "Ramon y Cajal" fellow (Spanish Postdoctoral Senior Grants), and Associate Professor.
+Since 2023 is Senior Lecturer in that Department.(ORCID).

 Ramon Cid Manzano, until his retirement in 2020 was secondary school Physics Teacher at IES de SAR (Santiago - Spain), and part-time Lecturer (Profesor Asociado) in Faculty of Education at the University of Santiago (Spain).
 He has a Degree in Physics and in Chemistry, and he is PhD for Santiago University (USC) (ORCID).